 Education and Experience

-Many years ago, as a parent to a medically fragile child, I was deeply reminded that life can take instantaneous turns and threaten one’s ability to satisfy the most basic of needs within love, work, and play.
+Many years ago, as a parent to a medically fragile child, I learned that life can take instantaneous turns, and threaten one’s ability to satisfy the most basic of needs within love, work and play.
 Traumatic experiences carry fear and uncertainty, and can lead to relationship conflict, feelings of isolation, persistent anxiety, and/or complex grief.
 I understand the tolls of life's adversities, as well as the gifts.

-As a person in her middle years, in decade 2 of marriage & a practitioner of meditation and yoga for 20+ years, I draw upon my life experiences as well as my professional training when I support a person's healing, self-discovery and growth.
+As a person in her middle years, in decade 2 of marriage & a practitioner of meditation and yoga for 25 years, I draw upon my life experiences as well as my work with hundreds of individuals, couples and families when I support a person's healing, self-discovery and growth.